nextflow-io/nextflow/docs/sharing.md

 nextflow run <your pipeline> --my_input /path/to/input/file --my_output /other/path --my_flag true
 ```

-In some cases, when a pipeline requires some small data which rarely changes, it may be easier to include this data in the pipeline repository.
+When a pipeline requires some small data that rarely changes, it may be easier to include the data in the pipeline repository.
 You can reference this data from the pipeline script in a portable manner (i.e. without relying on an absolute path) by using the `projectDir` implicit variable, which refers to the local copy of the pipeline repository.

 The following example references the file `dataset/sequences.fa` in the pipeline repository: